 Changing GIMP Themes

-If you want to explore your options or if you’ve changed the default look, here’s how you can customize your GIMP dark theme to your heart’s content.
+If you want to explore your options or if you’ve changed the default look, here’s how you can customize your GIMP interface to a dark theme.

 Step 1: Open the Edit menu and choose Preferences (on a Mac, you’ll find it in the GIMP application menu next to the Apple menu)